1988 Oregon State Beavers football team: San Jose State

 In their previous 20 regular season games, the Spartans only loss was a 36-34 loss to the Beavers in Corvallis in 1987.
 San Jose State sought to pay back Oregon State.
 The Beavers made their first ever trip to San Jose.
 On the game's opening drive, San Jose State drove to the Oregon State one-yard line but turned the ball over on downs.
 Beaver running back, Brian Taylor ran for a 70-yard touchdown the first time he touched the football.
 Oregon State built a 24-19 third quarter lead.
 On third-and-six, Wilhelm hit Reggie Hubbard for an 18-yard touchdown and 31-19 Beaver lead.
 On their first play, the Spartans' John Johnson was stripped by Oregon State.
 The Beavers' Andre Harris recovered to set up a 38-yard Bussanich field goal and 34-19 lead.
 San Jose State stopped Oregon State's next drive, but, on fourth down at the Spartan 37, Wilhelm, who lined up as a blocking back, took the snap and hit Lloyd Bailey for a touchdown and 41-19 fourth quarter lead.
 Less than two-and-a-half minutes later, San Jose State scored a touchdown and two-point conversion to pull within 14.
 Harris added two fourth quarter interceptions to his third-quarter fumble recovery.
 However, the Beaver win was not secured until he came up with another strip and recovered the fumble at the Oregon State 30 with 1:22 left.
 The Beavers ended their seven-game losing streak and won their first road game since a 10-7 win over Brigham Young in Provo in 1986.
-Oregon State has not returned to San Jose.
+Oregon State wouldnt return to San Jose again until 2023.